-Our mission is to protect lowincome children and fight for their rights, including rights to services from the juvenile justice, education, child welfare and healthcare systems.
-Our legal services help kids by reducing problems that are interfering with school achievement and health.
-We also advocate for systemic reforms and help parents, doctors and other professionals learn about children's rights and how to advocate for kids.
+Our mission is to protect low-income children and fight for their rights, including rights to services from the juvenile justice, education, child welfare and healthcare systems.
+Our legal services help kids by reducing problems that are interfering with school achievement, health and safety.
+We also advocate for systemic reforms and help parents, attorneys, counselors, social workers, educators, medical practitioners other professionals learn about children's rights and how to advocate for kids.

 Fairfield County Community Foundation is based on the values of diversity, equity and collaboration.
 How does CCA's mission fit these values?

 Our advocacy is based on the belief that all children should have equal opportunities to succeed.
 In Bridgeport we've brought together schools, police, the juvenile court and community organizations to reduce the number of youths of color who enter the juvenile justice system, and we're collaborating with parents to improve education for kids learning English.
-We also teach about the rights of kids with disabilities to participate in afterschool programs and camps.
+We also teach about the rights of kids with disabilities to participate in after-school programs and camps.

 What do you see as CCA's biggest accomplishments?

 Our juvenile justice reforms stopped the state from locking up runaways and truants like they were criminals and made sure the kids get help with what's causing their behavior.
 We've also changed the way the system decides what to do with kids and reduced the number of youths sent to juvenile detention.
 We've brought restorative justice into secure juvenile facilities to teach youth how to avoid problem behavior.